robotoworks/mechanoid/docs/source/ops/index.rst

 .. code-block:: java

-   MoviesServiceBridge service = MoviesServiceBridge.getInstance();

-   int op1 = service.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);
+   Intent intentA = AddMovieOperation.newIntent("The Godfather", "Movie about gangstas.", 1972);
-   int op2 = service.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);
+   Intent intentB = AddMovieOperation.newIntent("The Godfather", "Movie about gangstas.", 1972);

+   int idA = service.execute(intentA);
+   int idB = service.execute(intentB);

-If an operation is unique, in the example above, executing the second operation would return the same result (Operation Request ID), if the first operation is in the queue or currently executing, such that ``op1 == op2``.
+If an operation is unique, in the example above, executing the second operation would return the same result (Operation ID), if the first operation is in the queue or currently executing, such that ``idA == idB``.

 .. topic:: Why Make Operations Unique?

-   Making operations unique reduces power consumption and in some cases network bandwidth by executing the same operation as little times as possible, if two callers need to execute the same operation with the same arguments it stands to reason that they are interested in the same result, |mechops| deals with this in a smart way by intercepting this and returning the same Operation Request ID, when the operation completes they both receive the a callback from the same completing operation.
+   Making operations unique can be resourceful, for example if two callers execute the same operation with the same arguments it stands to reason that they could be interested in the same result, |mechops| deals with this in a smart way by intercepting this and returning the same Operation ID, when the operation completes they both receive the a callback from the same completing operation.

 We can specify that an operation should not be unique, with the ``not unique`` keyword, for instance: